blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Theory.md

 # Properties
 - Percieved Properties - Hue, Colourfulness (Saturation), Luminance
-- Mixing - Additive / Subtractive
+- Mixing - Additive / Subtractive - Primary and Secondary Colours
 	- Metamerism
 - [[Complementary colours]] produce a high level of contrast - this is used in art
 - [[Impossible Colours]]